rails/rails/guides/source/generators.md

 Creating and Customizing Rails Generators & Templates
 =====================================================

-Rails generators are an essential tool if you plan to improve your workflow.
+Rails generators are an essential tool for improving your workflow.
 With this guide you will learn how to create generators and customize existing ones.

 After reading this guide, you will know: